Love Me Tender (Julie Andrews album): Background and release

 The project was initiated by Andrews' husband, filmmaker Blake Edwards, who suggested a country-inspired album when the singer revealed she wanted to record an album unlike her past repertoire, moving beyond show tunes and theatrical songs.
 Andrews was reportedly insecure about how she would be received as a country singer and chose to keep the recording process relatively quiet.
 The fact that the album was released by a small independent label particularly pleased the singer, who said: "They've given the album the kind of personal attention that I know it would probably have missed had it been released by a major company".

+Larry Butler produced the album in Nashville, earlier that year when she briefly stepped away from filming The Man Who Loved Women in Los Angeles.
+Andrews did not adopt an American Southern accent in the songs, though her vocal performances incorporated stylistic elements associated with country music, such as dropping the final "g" in certain words and using colloquial grammatical constructions, contrasting with the precise pronunciation and clipped British phrasing for which she was known.

-The album was produced in Nashville by Larry Butler, earlier that year when she briefly stepped away from filming The Man Who Loved Women in Los Angeles.
-It was first released in England by Peach River Records and distributed by PRT, and includes fourteen songs, the American release by Bainbridge Records offered only ten of the cuts, while the Japanese issue features sixteen songs.
+The album was first released in England by Peach River Records and distributed by PRT, and includes fourteen songs, the American release by Bainbridge Records offered only ten of the cuts, while the Japanese issue features sixteen songs.

 In June 1983, Andrews has flown to London from her Switzerland home for some low-key promotion of the album, about which she had been saying remarkably little.
 The promotion includes the release of two singles: "Some Days Are Diamonds", a radio only single, which peaked at number 10 on the Canadian RPM Adult Contemporary chart, and the title track, a duet with Johnny Cash, which came about spontaneously when Cash was recording in a neighboring studio.
 Andrews expressed interest in releasing it as the first single, but contractual issues with Cash's label, CBS Records, prevented it.
 The "Love Me Tender" single released in UK (BBPR 5) includes two b-sides, "Love Is A Place Where Two People Fall" and "I Still Miss Someone".

 When the singer released her ninth studio album, Love, Julie (1987), she talked about the experience with Love Me Tender: "That one is hidden away somewhere (...)
 But I had a ball doing it.
 Working with those Nashville musicians was very good for me, a wonderul experience.
 We just went into the studio and made music".

 Critical reception

-The critic William Ruhlmann from AllMusic website rated the album three out of five stars, calling it a "true curiosity" as Julie Andrews' first non-holiday solo album in 20 years and her foray into country music.
-He wrote that Andrews avoids a Southern accent but adapts to the genre's informal lyrics, showcasing her beautiful voice with calm, distanced affection.
-Ruhlmann suggested the album feels hastily recorded and, despite featuring Nashville musicians and a Johnny Cash duet, is unlikely to impact her career or country music history.
+The critic William Ruhlmann of AllMusic called it a "true curiosity" as Julie Andrews' first non-holiday solo album in 20 years and her foray into country music.
+He wrote that Andrews avoids a Southern accent but adapts to the genre's informal lyrics, showcasing her "beautiful" voice with "calm, distanced affection".

-Music Week magazine's critic rated the album two stars out of five stars and wrote that although the singer's combination with the country music style may sound strange, she appears on the album with Nashville's best session players.
+Music Week magazine's critic wrote that although the singer's combination with the country music style may sound strange, she appears on the album with Nashville's best session players.